SFMVideos/SFM/README.md

 **[SFM] YouTube Videos®**
 =========================
-The current .zip file for this repo is 1.6 GBs
+The current .zip file for this repository is 1.6 GBs
 ### Below Are Our Top 8 Frequently Asked Questions.

 *FAQ #1: Why Did You Guys Start Making Source Filmmaker Videos?*